OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:9

-“This, then, is how you should pray:
+“Pray in this way:

 > ‘Our Father in heaven,
-> hallowed be Your name,
+> may Your name be revered,

 ## Matthew 6:10

-> Your kingdom come,
+> Let Your kingdom come,
-> Your will be done,
+> Let Your will be accomplished,
 > on earth as it is in heaven.

 ## Matthew 6:11